JUnit is a masterpiece.

 Let us avail of this gesture.
 Let us take a rather superficial journey through JUnit's evolution by studying, not the enormous value it has brought or the lines of code which realised that value, but its package-structure.

 We shall look at each release's package-structure as a spoiklin diagram in which a circle will represent a package, straight lines will represent dependencies from packages drawn above to those below and curved lines will represent dependencies from packages drawn below to those above.
-The colour of a package will indicate the relative number dependency tuples (that is, transitive dependencies) in which it partakes: the more red, the more dependency tuples.
+The colour of a package will indicate the relative number transitive dependencies in which it partakes: the more red, the more transitive dependencies.

 We shall examine those releases most readily-available, from versions 3.7 up to 4.11.